- What is Manitoba Flour?

 Caputo pizzeria flour is a Type ’00’ flour used to make a long-rise dough, especially on wood-fired pizza ovens.
 It is milled and shipped from Naples, Italy.

 Local pizzaiolos in Italy rank Caputo Pizzeria among the best pizza-making flours.
-It is a blend of Manitoba, Stagioni, Napoletana, and Anna Napoletana flours to make the best pizzas in a blazing hot oven.
+It blends Manitoba, Stagioni, Napoletana, and Anna Napoletana flours to make the best pizzas in a blazing hot oven.

 Stagionis high protein properties allow the dough to ferment and mature to an elastic nature that produces crispy, flavorful crusts.